ably77/eks-gateway-poc/README.md

 It allows us to have full control on which Istio revision we want to use.

-Then, we can tell Gloo Mesh to deploy the Istio control planes and the gateways in the cluster(s)
+Then, we can tell Gloo Mesh to deploy the Istio control plane using `IstioLifecycleManager`

 ```bash
 cat << EOF | kubectl --context ${CLUSTER1} apply -f -